dvajs/dva-docs/v1/en-us/getting-started.md

 ## Add StyleSheet

-We define stylesheet in `css modules`, which doesn't have many difference from normal css.
+We define stylesheet in `css modules`, which doesn't have many differences from normal css.
 Because we have already hooked className in Component, at this moment, we only need to replace `index.less` with follow content:

 ```css
 .normal {